MaikSchmi/Hourglass/readme.md

 ToDo
-- Highscore board
+- Highscore functionality
 - Player name input
-- Limitation to use of rewind time
+- Limitation of use of rewind time
 - Check to include controller controls

-- Change CSS #title-screen button border to "inset" when clicked
+- Return To Menu button on death doesn't have intended behavior

 Game Structure